(The Cheapskate’s Guide)

 Don’t freak out.

 Seriously, don’t freak out.
 Your medical condition is highly unlikely to disqualify you from getting a license.
-When I read the words “medical exam,” I recalled my last life insurance exam, when I was extensively poked, prodded, and tested by a scowling, surly intern.
+When I read the words “medical exam,” I recalled my last life insurance exam, when I was extensively poked, prodded, and tested by a scowling, surly internist.
 That’s not what this is.

 The medical exam for the Spanish driver’s license bears more in common with your DMV eye exam than it does your last physical.
 These offices are officially called Centro de Reconocimiento de Conductores (CRCs), but they are more often advertised as offering psicotécnicos, or “psychotechnical” examinations.